 Foreclosure Law in Nevada

 In every state, including Nevada, homeowners have the option to go through what is known as a foreclosure by judicial sale.
-Basically, this means a court will oversee the sale of the house to ensure that the bank makes reasonable efforts to sell it for as high a price as possible (to help avoid a deficiency that the borrower may have to pay), and to ensure that any money which might be left over from the sale (after the balance on the mortgage is paid) goes to the borrower.
+Essentially, this means a court will oversee the sale of the house to ensure that the bank makes reasonable efforts to sell it for as high a price as possible (to help avoid a deficiency that the borrower may have to pay), and to ensure that any money which might be left over from the sale (after the balance on the mortgage is paid) goes to the borrower.

 Some states treat mortgages as "non-recourse loans."
 A non-recourse loan is one that is secured by the borrower's property, but for which the borrower is not personally liable.
-Basically, this means that a lender in a foreclosure can take the house that was mortgaged, but nothing else.
+Essentially, this means that a lender in a foreclosure can take the house that was mortgaged, but nothing else.
 If the house sells for less than the lender is owed, it cannot go after the borrower.

 How to Possibly Avoid Foreclosure in Mesquite, Nevada

 Communication between you and your lender is perhaps the most significant way to prevent foreclosure.
 Ignoring the issue is guaranteed to be counterproductive.
 Honesty is the best policy when it comes to dealing with lenders.